-- A lots of water.
-It is extremely important to drink sufficient amounts of water as Midol will not work if you don’t.
+- A lot of water.
+It is essential to drink sufficient amounts of water as Midol will not work if you don’t.
 It doesn’t matter whether you are taking sparkling or regular water.

 - Midol pills.
-Midol can be purchased without prescription and you can find it in almost each pharmacy.
+Midol can be purchased without a prescription, and you can find it in almost every pharmacy.

 How To Use

-Maximum daily dosage for Midol is 8 tablets.
+Maximum daily dosage for Midol is eight tablets.
 You should never exceed this dose as it increases your risk of side effects.

 Why It Can Fail

-Despite the fact that many claim that taking Midol along with increased water intake may help you pass a drug test, there is no guarantee that this method will work for you.
-At the end, the success of this method will depend on one’s individual characteristics (e.g. how effective your kidneys are in eliminating metabolites) and other relevant factors such as how long have you been doing drugs.
+Despite the fact that many claims that taking Midol along with increased water intake may help you pass a drug test, there is no guarantee that this method will work for you.
+In the end, the success of this method will depend on one’s individual characteristics (e.g., how effective your kidneys are in eliminating metabolites) and other relevant factors such as how long have you been doing drugs.

 Bear in mind that this method doesn’t help you in eliminating toxins, but only speed up urination and decrease the concentration of drug metabolites in urine.

-This method can also fail if you started taking Midol too late (e.g. only few hours before testing).
+This method can also fail if you started taking Midol too late (e.g., only a few hours before testing).